 Pine Lake is another popular local lake, featuring a yellow perch fishery.

-The Dickson Trout Pond (13-35-03-W5) and Waskasoo Park Pond (18-38-27-W4) at Heritage Ranch are stocked with rainbow trout on an annual basis.
-Other water bodies that have been stocked in the last 10 years include: Hugh Bower Pond last stocked with rainbow trout in 2005, Bennett’s Pond last stocked with rainbow trout in 2006, Crooked Creek last stocked with brown trout in 2002 and Schrader Creek last stocked with brown trout in 2004.
+The Dickson Trout Pond in Spruce View is stocked yearly with large amounts of rainbow trout and is even home to some northern pike.
+Bennett’s Pond in Red Deer County was last stocked with rainbow trout in 2017, Crooked Creek last stocked with brown trout in 2002, and Schrader Creek last stocked with brown trout in 2004.
 Stocked lakes are popular with locals during all season of the year, and they provide a stable recreational base for locals in particular.